Published October, 2016

 Next meeting: TBA

-If you are interested in information about HIV criminalization or actively participating in the Washington working group, please contact Lauren Fanning at firstname.lastname@example.org.
+If either you or someone you know is interested in information about HIV criminalization or actively participating in the Washington working group, please contact Lauren Fanning at [email protected].

 CHLP assists criminal defense attorneys in HIV exposure/transmission cases.
 We are providing help in cases in a number of states across the country.
 Among the cases we currently are involved in are the Michael Johnson, Nushawn Williams (aka Shyteek Johnson), and Orlando Batista cases in Missouri, New York, and Ohio.